NikosWork1/Simple-Python-Projects/README.md

 # Simple-Python-Projects
-This is a rock, paper, scissors game in its very simple form, written on Python.
+This is my first repostitory where I will upload simple Python projects.